 From Joanna’s first post in the series:

 “When I looked around, other moms seemed to have it down.
-Walking down the streets of the West Village, Toby and I would pass countless picture-perfect moms with crisp white shirts, pretty makeup and blown-dried hair (!).
+Walking down the streets of the West Village, Toby and I would pass countless picture-perfect moms with crisp white shirts, pretty makeup and eyelash extension, and blown-dried hair (!).
 How were they doing it?
 Was I the only new mom who was floundering?
 I couldn’t believe that I was, but no one else seemed to be batting a mascara-ed eyelash.
 I desperately wanted to be a fly on the wall and see how people really managed their time with work + baby + marriage + life.

 Finally, one evening at the playground, I asked a fellow new mother, a freelance graphic designer, about her specific work schedule.
 To my great surprise, we ended up having a hilarious talk about the ups and downs of finding balance (she admitted to getting four hours of a sleep a night and working on her Blackberry while breastfeeding).
 I walked home with a huge smile on my face.
 I wasn’t alone!
 In fact, maybe we were all secretly in the same boat.”